GonzaloSaad/handlersls/README.md

 #### Retry threshold

-You can add a `retry_theshold` to the decorator parameters to specify the amount of times a `record` can retry to be processed.
+You can add `retry_theshold` to the decorator parameters to specify the amount of times a `record` can retry to be processed.

 ```python